 This description comes from the study commissioned by the European Commission on gender-based violence in sport (Mergaert L., & al., Study on gender-based violence in sport - final report, European Commission, 2016).
-It was updated within the framework of the European Union-Council of Europe joint project Pro Safe Sport + "Put an end to sexual harassment and abuse against children in sport", by collecting more recent information from the organisation responsible for the project.
+It was updated within the framework of the European Union-Council of Europe joint projects Pro Safe Sport +and Child Safeguarding in Sport (www.coe.int/CSiS), by collecting more recent information from the organisation responsible for the project.